 Judgment Proof vs Bankruptcy

 Living a judgment proof life can be filled with harassment and lawsuits.
 Even if creditors can’t collect, that doesn’t mean they won’t try.
+Deciding if you want to live judgment-proof vs bankruptcy is a hard choice.

 Judgment proof refers to someone who is not legally collectible.
 Creditors can’t take your social security.
 Nor can they garnish your unemployment.
 But they can sue you.
+Judgment proof vs bankruptcy filing can be the difference between constant harassment, or peace of mind.

 They can get a judgment against you.
 If you have real estate, they can slap a lien on your property.
 But they cannot take what is legally protected.
 So, in considering judgment proof vs bankruptcy, remember that income is not all creditors can take.

-Judgment Proof Social Security
+Judgment Proof vs Bankruptcy and Social Security

 Creditors cannot garnish social security.
 Seniors who are retired, and social security income get sued all the time.
 Creditors have no way to know what your income is, or what your assets are.
 The will sue and get judgment first, and try to collect it later.
 They cannot collect from your social security income, however.
 This doesn’t mean they won’t try.
+Judgment-proof vs bankruptcy for seniors is a real dilemma.

 Creditors will sometimes “shotgun” bank account garnishments.
 This means creditors file multiple bank account garnishments.
 They hope to “get lucky” and hit your bank.
 If you are on social security, the bank might freeze your account, and you would have go to court and show the judge that your income is social security.
+So, choosing judgment-proof vs bankruptcy is a hard choice.

 The court then orders the garnished funds released to you.
 You would not lose the money, ultimately, but it could be unavailable to you for a while and you would need to appear in court.